mikerhodesideas/free/README.md

 And I would LOVE to hear how this tool could be better.
 I’ve already got lots of ideas, but I always love to hear more.
 Please let me know if you’ve got an idea you think would help the majority of users.

-And if you’ve read this far - thank you - and please, drop a quick comment onto LinkedIn.
-Algos & all that… it really helps more people find the tool.
+And if you’ve read this far - thank you

 ### But what if you don’t have the PMax script?
 Can you still use the Whisperer?